hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 ~> **Please Note:** `fixed_scale` and `auto_scale` blocks cannot be used both at the same time.

 ---
+A `storage_image_reference` block supports the following:

+This block provisions virtual machines in the Batch Pool from one of two sources: an Azure Platform Image (e.g. Ubuntu/Windows Server) or a Custom Image.

+To provision from an Azure Platform Image, the following fields are applicable:

+* `publisher` - (Required) Specifies the publisher of the image used to create the virtual machines.
+Changing this forces a new resource to be created.

+* `offer` - (Required) Specifies the offer of the image used to create the virtual machines.
+Changing this forces a new resource to be created.

+* `sku` - (Required) Specifies the SKU of the image used to create the virtual machines.
+Changing this forces a new resource to be created.

+* `version` - (Optional) Specifies the version of the image used to create the virtual machines.
+Changing this forces a new resource to be created.

+To provision a Custom Image, the following fields are applicable:

+* `id` - (Required) Specifies the ID of the Custom Image which the virtual machines should be created from.
+Changing this forces a new resource to be created.
+See [official documentation](https://docs.microsoft.com/en-us/azure/batch/batch-custom-images) for more details.
+---

 A `fixed_scale` block supports the following: